fljdin/fljdin.github.io/content/en/posts/2023-07-28-on-the-road-to-freedom-with-db-migrator.md

 translationKey: "en-route-vers-la-liberte-avec-db-migrator"
 ---

-Over the past few months, I have spent several weeks contributing to the [db_migrator] extension.
-Written solely in PL/pgSQL, it enables the migration of schemas and data from a database system to PostgreSQL using the external data I had previously presented in [another article][1].
+Over the past months, I have spent several weeks contributing to the [db_migrator] extension.
+Written solely in PL/pgSQL, it enables the migration of schemas and data from a database system to PostgreSQL using the external data I had presented [few years ago][1].

 [db_migrator]: https://github.com/cybertec-postgresql/db_migrator
 [1]: https://fljd-in.translate.goog/2021/07/16/parlons-un-peu-des-donnees-externes/?_x_tr_sl=fr&_x_tr_tl=en&_x_tr_hl=fr&_x_tr_pto=wapp

-In this article, I present the functionality of the tool, its philosophy, and the reason I found for its existence, even though it joins the ecosystem of well-established open-source projects in the migration landscape.
+In this post, I present the functionality of the tool, its philosophy, and the reason I found for its existence, even though it joins the ecosystem of well-established open-source projects in the migration landscape.
 How does it compare to [Ora2Pg] or [pgloader] in terms of value and capabilities?